-San Juan: David Alves, Sr. had ministry meetings in the new San Juan hall, as well as in a home in San Pancho, an hour away, where there is a group of believers who meet twice a week.
+San Juan: Ministry meetings were held in the new San Juan hall, as well as in a home in San Pancho, an hour away, where there is a group of believers who meet twice a week.

 San Luis Río Colorado: Dan Harvey appreciated the help of Hermosillo brethren in open air gospel and children’s meetings in various points in the city.